A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: The lattice Boltzmann method for Biot's consolidation model

 The effective force term $\vec{f}_\text{eff} = \vec{f} - \alpha \nabla p$ in the elasticity \cref{eq:elasticity:pseudo} involves the gradient of the pressure.
 Following \cite{Lee2005,Lee2006}, this gradient can be approximated up to second-order errors in space by the central difference quotient

+Note that the second equality only holds for symmetric velocity sets, such as the D2Q9 used here.
+Alternatively, one can use the first moments of the pressure distribution functions $f_i$ to obtain the pressure gradient \cite[Chpt.~8]{Krueger2017}.
+Accounting for the contribution of the source term, this yields

+For the numerical examples below, we observe the same order of convergence for both methods, but considerably smaller errors when using \cref{eq:pressure:gradient}, so that we only present results of the latter in the following.

-However, this requires the pressure defined in \cref{eq:pressure}, which itself depends on the effective source term $s_\text{eff} = s - \kappa \nabla\cdot\vec{g} - \frac{\alpha}{\varepsilon} \partial_{t} \nabla\cdot\vec{\eta}$ in the flow \cref{eq:flow:combined}.
-While the first and second righthand side terms are given explicitly, the last one does depend again on the solution of the elastic equation.
+Irrespective of the used approximation, the gradient depends on the effective source term $s_\text{eff} = s - \kappa \nabla\cdot\vec{g} - \frac{\alpha}{\varepsilon} \partial_{t} \nabla\cdot\vec{\eta}$ in the flow \cref{eq:flow:combined}.
+While the first and second right-hand side terms are given explicitly, the last one does depend again on the solution of the elastic equation.
 To eliminate this cyclic self-dependence, one can use a fully explicit scheme

-where $\partial_{t}^- f(t) = \big(f(t) - f(t-\Delta t)\big) / \Delta t$ denotes the temporal backward difference, while the divergence of the displacement is given according to \cref{eq:stress} by
+where $\partial_{t}^- f(t) = \big(f(t) - f(t-\Delta t)\big) / \Delta t$ denotes the temporal backward difference, while the divergence of the displacement is given according to \cref{eq:stress,eq:displacement} by

-However, this scheme is unstable for $\alpha$ close to 1, as shown in \cref{sec:numerics:manufactured}.
-Instead, we propose a semi-implicit scheme that utilities the elasticity solution of the previous pseudo-time step, viz.
+However, this scheme is unstable for $\alpha$ close to 1, as shown numerically in \cref{sec:numerics:manufactured}.
+Instead, we propose a semi-implicit scheme that utilities the elasticity solution of the current physical time $t$, but at the previous pseudo-time step $\tau-\Delta\tau$ (which is iterated), viz.